H.R. 1458: VETS Opportunity Act of 2025

 4

-After receiving orders for covered service, a covered member may choose 1 of 3 paths: withdraw from covered education, take a leave of absence, or enter an agreement with the institution to complete the course.
-The completion agreement is allowed only if the student has completed at least half of the course of covered education.
+After receiving service orders, a covered member picks one of three paths: withdraw from the course, take a leave of absence, or sign an agreement with the school to finish it.
+The finish-it option is available only if they've completed at least half the course already.

 5